Mkejriwal270/K8s-EKS-QuickStart/index.md

-# How to run your apps on EKS with just a few clicks
+# How to deploy your apps to EKS instantly

 So it’s 2021 & everyone wants to push their apps to Kubernetes.
-But let’s face it, this is still unknown territory for a lot of teams, especially those trying to modernise their existing apps.
-Also, having to go through endless tutorials & blogs, just for getting started, can be daunting.
-We know there's Minikube & similar tools out there, but enterprise cloud environments & their constraints are often hard to replicate locally.
+But let’s face it, this is still unknown territory for a lot of teams, especially those trying to modernise their existing legacy apps.
+Having to go through endless tutorials & blogs just for getting started can be daunting, especially when you have deadlines to meet.
+We know there's Minikube & similar other tools out there, but enterprise cloud environments & their constraints are often hard to replicate locally.

 Not anymore, though!

-Here is a solution that enables you to start deploying and testing your application on Amazon’s Elastic Kubernetes Service with practically zero knowledge of the underlying architecture.
-All you need is an AWS Account, an IAM Admin User, & your source code with its Dockerfile, & that’s it.
+Here is a solution that helps you start deploying and testing your application on Amazon’s Elastic Kubernetes Service with practically zero knowledge of the underlying architecture.
+All you need is an AWS Account, an IAM Admin User, & your source code with its Dockerfile.
+That’s it!
 With just a few clicks, you'll be good to deploy a fully-managed Kubernetes cluster with a live runnning application accessible via a public/private URL.
 No CLIs, no utilities and no dependencies!

 Let’s get started.